 Is It Legal To Dive Without A Dive License?

 There are no laws regarding the licensing or certifying of divers in the United States.
 Diving is an unregulated sport.
 Some areas may prevent all diving if they are protected wildlife areas.
 Other areas require that you have a dive flag up when there are divers in the water.

 Most dive trips and dive boats will not allow you to dive uncertified if you are on your own.
 There are many dive shops that will teach an intro to scuba class that allows an uncertified diver to go into the open water and try out scuba diving.
 Most certifying agencies like PADI even have courses designed to let people try out scuba without paying for a certification.

-These guided dives are done in shallow waters to minimize the risk of expansion injuries and BENDS.
+They do these guided dives in shallow waters to minimize the risk of expansion injuries and BENDS.
 Many protocols for introductory dives do not have divers descending more than 1 atmosphere (about 15 feet).
-This minimizes the pressure that you put on your body and the chance that an unskilled diver will damage their ears or lungs by not breathing.
+This minimizes the pressure you put on your body and the chance that an unskilled diver will damage their ears or lungs by not breathing.

 Gear Rentals Without Certifications

 Every dive shop I have ever rented any gear from has wanted to see my dive certification first.
 This included when I solely checked out air tanks.
 Even if you purchase your own gear to dive, you will have a hard time getting air tanks without a diving license.
 The legal liability of sending someone into the water with no proof they know what they are doing is just too risky for dive shops.

 There are plenty of reasons you should get your diving certification before diving.
 A few of these reasons include knowing the physics of expansion injuries and how to prevent them.
 In addition to being able to recognize the signs and symptoms of decompression sickness, you learn things like buoyancy control in an open water scuba class.

 Learning Basic Equipment Maintenance